Yujia Yankou: Huashan Yankou liturgy

-By the late Ming dynasty (1368 - 1644), Yujia Yankou rites were so popular that numerous different versions of the liturgy, each based on the earlier prototypes, began to circulate.
-In response, the Eighth Patriarch of the Pure Land tradition Yunqi Zhuhong (雲棲袾宏, Yúnqī Zhūhóng) re-codified an edition of the liturgical text for the Yujia Yankou which was meant to standardize the rite.
+By the late Ming dynasty (1368 - 1644), Yuqie Yankou rites were so popular that numerous different versions of the liturgy, each based on the earlier prototypes, began to circulate.
+In response, the Eighth Patriarch of the Pure Land tradition Yunqi Zhuhong (雲棲袾宏, Yúnqī Zhūhóng) re-codified an edition of the liturgical text for the Yuqie Yankou which was meant to standardize the rite.
 In Zhuhong's liturgy, he presents his edition as remaining close to the original intent of the rite.
 He attempted to shorten the text, but at the same time he also added more esoteric material such as purificatory and empowering spells.
 One of the most notable material found in Zhuhong's re-codified liturgy is the ritual presentation and offering of a maṇḍala.
 In this sub-section, an ideal universe based on the Buddhist cosmology found in Abhidharma texts, such as the Abhidharmakośa, is “created” by the celebrant by the power of his visualizations, the spells recited and the corresponding ritual-acts and presented as an offering to the guru of the rite, the Three Jewels and all other enlightened beings.
 The re-codified text still maintained most of the text and rites from the Flaming-Mouth Food-Bestowal Rite.
-Zhuhong's biographies indicated that he performed the Yujia Yankou rites numerous times himself, likely using his own liturgy, for reasons that ranged from offering repose to souls, to abating plagues and droughts and to pacifying disturbances caused by tigers attacking humans.
+Zhuhong's biographies indicated that he performed the Yuqie Yankou rites numerous times himself, likely using his own liturgy, for reasons that ranged from offering repose to souls, to abating plagues and droughts and to pacifying disturbances caused by tigers attacking humans.

-The Mahavira Hall of Longchang Temple in Jiangsu, China where the standardized form of the Yujia Yankou liturgy was popularized.
+The Mahavira Hall of Longchang Temple in Jiangsu, China where the standardized form of the Yuqie Yankou liturgy was popularized.